epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 draft = true
 +++

-Today we will discuss using Metaviz along with the Bioconductor package metagenomeSeq for longitudinal analysis.
+Today we will discuss using Metaviz along with the Bioconductor package metagenomeSeq and the metavizr R package for longitudinal analysis.

 ## Generating metagenomeSeq objects and performing SS-ANOVA testing